-You want to move to Norway as a skilled worker but don’t know where to begin; This article brings you the immigration ways you can pick to move to Norway as a skilled worker.
+You want to immigrate to Norway as a skilled worker but don’t know where to begin; This article brings you the immigration ways you can pick to immigrate to Norway as a skilled worker.

 Each one of the above countries is changing the immigration rules to attract skilled workers to the country.

-For instance, the UK has introduced a plan that allows graduates from the top 50 QS ranking to move to the UK and look for a job.
+For instance, the UK has introduced a plan that allows graduates from the top 50 QS ranking to immigrate to the UK and look for a job.

 Canada allows PGWP workers to extend it until they are qualified to get PR through one of its immigration routes.